Skip the crackers and keep a fresh mouth

 According to She Knows, the No.1 most cavity-causing food is the saltine cracker (gasp!).
 Commonly regarded as a healthy snack for toddlers, a treatment for an upset stomach or an ideal complement of cheese, the saltine cracker is a fermentable and highly processed starch.
 Because of the high amount of genetically engineered ingredients in saltine crackers, sugar is created as your mouth breaks down the food.
 Anaerobic bacteria that cause halitosis and tooth decay feast on the remnants.

 You know how saltines and other processed crackers get sticky in the mouth when you're chewing them?
 This is actually ideal for the anaerobic bacteria that feast and then excrete volatile sulfur compounds in your mouth.

 You may be thinking it's best to cut carbohydrates out of your diet to keep your breath minty fresh, but this can just cause more problems.
 Individuals who go carb-free experience ketone breath because the body burns fat to produce energy.

 A better alternative to that baguette that you like to scarf down during lunch would be a whole wheat loaf, oatmeal or brown rice.
 These healthier carbohydrates don't allow bacteria to grow as quickly, allowing the saliva in the mouth to rinse food particles away before halitosis sets in.
 Same goes for crackers.
-Instead of loading your bowl of soup with saltines, opt for a whole-grain cracker that is made of all-natural ancient grains.
+Instead of loading your bowl of soup with saltines, opt for a whole-grain cracker that is made of healthier ancient grains.
 These heartier crackers don't linger in your mouth afterwards.
 After any meal with bread or other starchy foods, make sure to drink water to flush away any lasting crumbs that get stuck in crevices of your mouth.